Bereavement and grief

 Grief

 Everyone experiences grief in different ways and there is no right or wrong way to cope with it.
 Your emotions after losing someone will depend on many things, including your relationship to them, how you felt about them, and the circumstances of their death, as well as your own personal experiences.
+Although everyone is different, there are feelings of grief which almost everyone goes through.

 Physical effects of grief